Finance & Local Government Transparency

 Assets considered to be portable, attractive or of community significance

-The Town Council's asset register, which includes all the items above, can be found here.
+The Town Council’s asset register, which includes all the items above.

 Henley Town Council is responsible for the Mill Meadows and Mill Lane car parks.
-Details of these can be found here.
+Details can be found on the Mill Meadows page.

 Policies and governance documents